 Table of Contents

-Definition, Epidemiology, and Etiology of the Turner Syndrome
+Definition, Epidemiology, and Etiology of Turner Syndrome

-An important disorder of the genital development is the Turner Syndrome which is defined by a chromosomal aberration.
-It is a gonosomal monosomy which means that there is only one of the two gonosomes, in this case, the X-chromosome.
-The result is the karyotype 45,X0 with a female phenotype.
+Turner syndrome is a disorder of genital development defined by a chromosomal aberration.
+It is characterized by monosomy, which means that only 1 of 2 gonosomes is present (X-chromosome in this case), resulting in the karyotype 45,X0 with a female phenotype.

 A structurally modified X-chromosome can be a cause as well.
-Chromosomal mosaics with unobtrusive and striking cells (e.g. 46,XX/45,X0) can also occur, but the form of the pathology is in this case proportionally weakened.
+Chromosomal mosaics with unobtrusive and striking cells (e.g., 46,XX/45,X0) can also occur, but the form of the pathology, in this case, is proportionally weakened.

-Symptoms and Clinical Appearance of the Turner Syndrome
+Symptoms and Clinical Appearance of Turner Syndrome

-Further facultative symptoms are:
+Further, facultative symptoms are:

 - Short neck